 Mount Holyoke Charter, Feb.
 11, 1836, 8 Laws of Comm. of Mass., Ch.1, pp. 563-564 "BE IT enacted by the Senate and House of Representatives, in General Court assembled, and by the authority of the same, That William Bowdoin, John Todd, Joseph D. Condit, David Choate, and Samuel Williston, their associates and successors, be, and hereby are incorporated, by the name of the Trustees of Mount Holyoke Female Seminary, to be established in South Hadley, in the county of Hampshire, with the powers and privileges, and subject to the duties and liabilities, provided in chapter forty-fourth of the Revised Statutes, passed November fourth in the year one thousand eight hundred and thirty-five, and with power to hold real and personal estate, not exceeding in value one hundred thousand dollars, to be devoted exclusively to the purpose of education."
 1888 Mass.
 Acts 83, Ch.
-109 Mar.
-8, 1888 "BE IT enacted by the Senate and House of Representatives in General Court assembled, and by the authority of the same, as follows:

-- Section 1.
-The name of The Trustees of Mount Holyoke Female Seminary is changed to The Trustees of Mount Holyoke Seminary and College. - Section 2.
-The corporation of Mount Holyoke Seminary and College is hereby authorized to grant such honorary testimonials, and confer such honors, degrees and diplomas as are granted or conferred by any university, college or seminary of learning in this Commonwealth; and the diplomas so granted shall entitle the possessors to the immunities and privileges allowed by usage or statute to the possessors of like diplomas from any university, college or seminary of learning in the Commonwealth: provided, nevertheless, that no such honors, degrees, or diplomas shall be conferred except by the vote of a majority of the trustees of said corporation."
+109 "BE IT enacted by the Senate and House of Representatives in General Court assembled, and by the authority of the same, as follows: Mar.
+8, 1888 Section 1.
+The name of The Trustees of Mount Holyoke Female Seminary is changed to The Trustees of Mount Holyoke Seminary and College.
+Section 2.
+The corporation of Mount Holyoke Seminary and College is hereby authorized to grant such honorary testimonials, and confer such honors, degrees and diplomas as are granted or conferred by any university, college or seminary of learning in this Commonwealth; and the diplomas so granted shall entitle the possessors to the immunities and privileges allowed by usage or statute to the possessors of like diplomas from any university, college or entitle the possessors to the immunities and privileges allowed by usage or statute to the possessors of like diplomas from any university, college or seminary of learning in the Commonwealth: provided, nevertheless, that no such honors, degrees, or diplomas shall be conferred except by the vote of a majority of the trustees of said corporation."

-1893 Mass.
-Acts 695 Ch.
-7 Jan.
-31, 1893 "BE IT enacted by the Senate and House of Representatives in General Court assembled, and by the authority of the same, as follows:
+"BE IT enacted by the Senate and House of Representatives in General Court assembled, and by the authority of the same, as follows: